nfrederick023/better-clipface/README.md

 ## Features

+- Video thumbnail generation
-- Search feature with real-time results
+- Search with real-time results
 - Simple user interface with light and dark mode support
-- Embed support thanks to the use of Open Graph meta tags
+- Embed support for sites such as Twitter, Discord, etc.
-- "Favorite" feature so the best videos are always easy to find
+- "Favorites" so the best videos are always easy to find
-- Video thumbnail generation

 ## Preview